 We have the ability to handle any kind of Oakland tax services you require, including tax planning, compliance and tax controversy representation.
 Contact the Tax Law Offices of David W. Klasing today to schedule a 10-minute call with an experienced Tax Attorney.
 Whether you need help with your domestic or international tax compliance, you’re facing an audit, or you need domestic or international financial planning services with tax implications in mind, we are ready to help.

-The Best Tax Attorney in Oakland
+One of The Best Tax Attorneys in Oakland

 With a bustling population of over 400,000 residents, Oakland is one of the largest and busiest centers of trade in the San Francisco region.
 It’s also one of the largest ports in the country, with tens of billions of dollars in cargo passing through the port each year.
 But while the city of Oakland may be an economic powerhouse, even its most affluent residents can face intense financial pressures due to the unintended consequences of state or federal tax regulations and civil / criminal tax enforcement.